kean/Nuke/README.md

 ]))
 ```

 Nuke will load the data only once, resize the image once and blur it also only once.
 There is no duplicated work done.
-The work only gets cancelled when all the registered requests are, and the priority is based on the highest priority of the registerd requests.
+The work only gets cancelled when all the registered requests are, and the priority is based on the highest priority of the registered requests.

 > Deduplication can be disabled using `isDeduplicationEnabled` configuration option.